-So, when implementing network security we need to follow security principles and best practices.
+So, when implementing network security, we must follow security principles and best practices.
 Firstly, monitoring and observability.
-To set up effective security controls on a zero-trust network, you need to have a clear picture of all the users and devices that have access to a network and what access privileges they require to do their jobs.
+To set up adequate security controls on a zero-trust network, you need to have a clear picture of all the users and devices with access to a network and what access privileges they require to do their jobs.
 Therefore, the comprehensive audit you must take should keep up-to-date access lists and policies.
 We need to ensure that network security policies are kept up to date.
-It is a good idea to test their effectiveness regularly to ensure no vulnerabilities have escaped notice.
-Finally, monitoring.
-The zero-trust network traffic is constantly monitored for unusual or suspicious behaviour.
+Testing their effectiveness regularly is an excellent idea to ensure no vulnerabilities have escaped notice—finally, monitoring.
+The zero-trust network traffic is constantly monitored for unusual or suspicious behavior.

 Complete network visibility

 We also need to identify when there is a threat easily.
 For this, we need a multi-dimensional security model and good visibility.
 Network visibility is integral to security, compliance, troubleshooting, and capacity planning.
 Unfortunately, custom monitoring solutions cannot cope with the explosive growth networks.
 And we have reasonable solutions from Cisco, such as Cisco’s Nexus Dashboard Data Broker (NDDB).
 Cisco’s Nexus Dashboard Data Broker (NDDB) is a packet brokering solution that provides a software-defined, programmable solution that can aggregate, filter, and replicate network traffic using SPAN or optical TAPs for network monitoring and visibility.

 What prevents visibility?